sourcegraph/learn/posts/how-to-troubleshoot-linux-not-a-dir.md

 Now that we've reproduced the error, lets go over some possible solutions.

-## Put text file in a directory
+## Move the text file into a directory

 The simplest way of avoiding the error is not using `cd` on a regular file.

-First we make a directory.
+First we create a directory.

 ```bash
 $ mkdir mydir